 Four of the songs in this record—The Guise o’ Tough, Drumdelgie, The Barnyards o’ Delgaty and Sleepytoun—are typical Aberdeenshire ‘Bothy Ballads’.
 These were the songs made up by the farm-servants and sung by them in the bothies—their living quarters—or around the fire in the farm kitchen.
 Two features are characteristic.
 The words all concern the farm servant’s lot—the bargain he struck with his employer; the conditions under which he works; his horses; his plough—and they give a vivid picture of farm life fifty years ago.
 Again the words were nearly always set to simple tunes with rhythms which could be easily adapted to fit the rhythms of many everyday farm jobs.
 This was important for the songs not only helped to pass the long winter evenings in the bothy but also lightened the day’s work.

-Norman Kennedy sang Sleepytoon in 1965 on the Topic anthology New Voices from Scotland.
-Arthur Argo and Peter Hall commented in the album's sleeve notes:
+Norman Kennedy sang Sleepytoon in 1965 on the Topic anthology New Voices From Scotland.
+Arthur Argo and Peter Hall noted:

 A former worker at the farm of Sleepytoon told the collector, the Rev. James B. Duncan, that he had worked with the author of this song, William ‘Poet’ Clark.
 Clark, who came from Alford, and was reputedly awfu’ leernt, write this satire against the hard-hearted farmer about 1854 while in his early twenties.
 The melody, one of the most common in North-east Scotland, is used for The Toon o’ Kelso on the second site of this record and is a close relative of that normally used for The Battle o’ Harlaw.

 Ian Campbell sang Sleepytoon in 1969 on his album Ian Campbell and the Ian Campbell Folk Group with Dave Swarbrick.
-He commented in his sleeve notes:
+He noted:

 About half of the traditional songs ever collected in Scotland were found in the Buchan district of Aberdeenshire, where this song comes from.
 The tune and some of the words given here are from the singing of Norman Kennedy, the Aberdeen folksinger; the rest of the words are from the collection of Gavin Greig.

 Ian Manuel sang Sleepytoon in 1972 on his Topic album of bothy songs and ballads, The Frosty Ploughshare.
 A.L.
-Lloyd commented in the album's sleeve notes.
+Lloyd noted:

 From the neighbourhood of Alford, bang in the middle of Aberdeenshire.
 It must be understood that unmarried farm hands were fee’d (hired) for six-months’ terms.
 They were then free to go to the fairs to hire with another master if they chose.
 In this song, the ploughman finds his new master’s promises aren’t worth the air they’re uttered on.
 The Rev. J.B.
 Duncan found a version thirty verses long, in which the farmer’s tyrannies are set out in detail, but the song is usually whittled down to about a third of that length, as here.